mbegoc/flaskadmin_boilerplate/README.rst

 Roadmap
 =======

-1. See how to activate csrf token protection
-2. See how to manage related items: the default with "tags" is pretty cool, at least for simple cases.
+1. See how to manage related items: the default with "tags" is pretty cool, at least for simple cases.
 See what are inline forms.
 It seems there is no way to popup a form create/edit linked items.
 In some cases, it could be necessary.
-3. Write more tests
+2. Write more tests
-4. See how to manage published content - explore idea of publication table
+3. See how to manage published content - explore idea of publication table
-5. implement fixtures support with flask-fixtures.
+4. implement fixtures support with flask-fixtures.
 It does not seem to support dump/load operations like django, see if an alternative exists.

 Good to know for projects